Trump sabotaging GOP on his way out of office with push to overturn election

 Trump had tried to reach Raffensperger at least 18 times before Saturday’s call, according to Raffensperger’s deputy, Jordan Fuchs, but the calls were patched to interns in the press office who thought it was a prank and didn’t realize it was actually the president on the line.
 Meadows arranged Saturday’s call after collecting all the participants’ cellphone numbers and connecting with them directly.

-Trump’s intensifying drive to overturn the election has deepened a Republican divide on Capitol Hill.
+Trump’s intensifying drive to overturn the election results has deepened a GOP divide on Capitol Hill.
 McConnell last month urged Republican senators not to object to the electoral college vote certification in Wednesday’s joint session.
 But now that 13 have said they would, the leader has stepped back from any significant effort to tamp down the brewing rebellion.
-He is not whipping votes and has not spoken to the president in weeks.
+He is not whipping votes and has not spoken to Trump in weeks.

 In conversations with other Senate Republicans, McConnell has stressed that their decision now will be a matter of conscience and that each senator should vote the way he or she has to vote, according to two senior GOP officials who spoke on the condition of anonymity to relay the majority leader’s private posture.